Which teams most need to rally in Week 4?

 FPI says: The Aggies have a 9.7 percent chance to win

 The storyline: Yes, the home loss to Clemson was two weeks ago, and the Aggies handled their business against UL Monroe last week, but this is their next opportunity against a ranked opponent.
 Though this is on the road.
 Against the No. 1 team in the country.
-This is where Jimbo Fisher can show how much progress the team has made from the loss to Clemson, and will be his first measure of the gap between his program and the best in the country.
-Fisher said on Wednesday he learned some things about his team that can help them in Tuscaloosa.
+This is where Jimbo Fisher can show how much progress the team has made from the loss to Clemson and will be his first measure of the gap between his program and the best in the country.
+Fisher said on Wednesday that he learned some things about his team that can help them in Tuscaloosa.
 "We got hit in the mouth a couple of times, we got behind, kids didn't fold," he said.
-"They just kept playing the next play and they played themselves back to have a chance to have success in the game.
-Hopefully those will be the same characteristics.
+"They just kept playing the next play, and they played themselves back to have a chance to have success in the game.
+Hopefully, those will be the same characteristics.
 If those situations occur on Saturday, we can do that."

 7. Michigan State